dmuth/is-peco-okay/hugo/content/about.md

 That's it.
 That's all I need to know.
 Everything else is extra.
 If the number is going **UP**, I know things are getting worse and that it might be awhile before I get power back.
-If the number is going **DOWN**, I know that restoration is happening, and I can expect power back sonner.
+If the number is going **DOWN**, I know that restoration is happening, and I can expect power back sooner.

 Anything else would just waste my phone's battery, hence my decision to create this lightweight, text-based website.
 [Even my memes are text-based!](/robots.txt)